idlist/insert-sb-to-sass/README.md

 I really liked Sass for it being concise and having dense information.
 However, there are two big pain points that I cannot ignore over times:

 - Sass have somewhat less tooling support (especially when it comes to other libraries or frameworks that let you use Sass but didn't do very well with the integration);
-- Sometimes CSS is enough, but switching between Sass and CSS is a bit painful when it comes to inserting semicolons and brackets;
+- Sometimes CSS is enough, but switching between Sass and CSS is a bit painful when it comes to inserting and removing semicolons and brackets.
-- *(and not count to the points but)*

 ## Limitations